IBM/watson-assistant-with-search-skill/README.md

   <ul>
     <li>If you do not have an IBM Cloud account, register for a free trial account <a href="https://cloud.ibm.com/registration">here</a>.</li>
     <li>Create a <b>Assistant</b> instance from <a href="https://cloud.ibm.com/catalog/services/watson-assistant">the catalog</a>.</li>
-    <li>Create a <b>Discovery</b> instance from <a href="https://cloud.ibm.com/catalog/services/discovery">the catalog</a>.</li>
+    <li>Create a <b>Discovery</b> instance from <a href="https://cloud.ibm.com/catalog/services/discovery">the catalog</a> and select the default "Plus" plan.</li>
   </ul>

+  >**NOTE**: The first instance of the `Plus` plan for IBM Watson Discovery comes with a free 30-day trial; it is chargeable once the trial is over.
+If you no longer require your Plus instance for Watson Discovery after going through this exercise, feel free to delete it.
 </details>

 ### 3. Configure Watson Discovery

-The instructions for configuring Watson Discovery will depend on whether you provisioned it on IBM Cloud Pak for Data or on IBM Cloud.
+Start by launching your Watson Discovery instance.
+How you do this will depend on whether you provisioned the instance on IBM Cloud Pak for Data or on IBM Cloud.

 Click to expand one:

 <details><summary><b>IBM Cloud Pak for Data</b></summary>

-### Launch Discovery

 Find the Discovery service in your list of `Provisioned Instances` in your IBM Cloud Pak for Data Dashboard.